ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 - Workspace name
 - Workspace description
 - Language of documents (this setting must match the setting in the original workspace)
-- If you previously used a dictionary-based tokenizer in the workspace, and have a valid need to continue using it, you must specify that you want to use the dictionary-based tokenizer instead of the default tokenizer at the time that you create the workspace.
+- If you previously used a dictionary-based tokenizer in the workspace and have a valid need to continue using it, you must specify that you want to use the dictionary-based tokenizer instead of the default tokenizer when you create the workspace.
 For more information about the options, see [Tokenizers](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-create-project#wks_tokenizer).

-    To use a dictionary-based tokenizer, expand the Advanced Options section of the Create Workspace window (in {{site.data.keyword.IBM_notm}} Marketplace, the Create Workspace window) and change the tokenizer setting.
+    To use a dictionary-based tokenizer, expand the **Advanced Options** section of the "Create Workspace" window (in {{site.data.keyword.IBM_notm}} Marketplace, the "Create Workspace" window) and change the tokenizer setting.

 ## Restoring workspace data
 {: #restoredata}

 After re-creating the workspaces, upload the previously downloaded artifacts:

 1. Upload the type system from the previously created type system backup.
-For details, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).
+For more information, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

     You must upload the type system before you can upload any other artifacts that you are moving from the backed up workspace.
     {: note}
 1. Upload the dictionaries from the previously created dictionary backup.
-For details, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).
+For more information, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

-    If you used any read-only dictionaries in the previous version of the workspace, reupload them into this workspace from their original source.
+    If you used any read-only dictionaries in the previous version of the workspace, re-upload them into this workspace from their original source.
 1. For dictionary pre-annotators, associate the dictionaries with an entity type.
 Dictionaries that don't have mappings for entity types will not apply annotations when you pre-annotate documents.
 1. Upload the documents that you downloaded from the previous version of the workspace into this version of the workspace.
-For details, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).
+For more information, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

 ## Restoring models
 {: #restoremodels}